 Thursday 07 December 2017.
 Photos

-Highlights: Lake Nakuru Game Drive, Playing with Orphans
+Highlights: Lake Nakuru Game Drive, Sharing time with Orphan Children

 Today we got to experience the diverse wildlife in Africa and the amazing spirits of the young orphans at the East Africa Mission Orphanage (EAMO).
 I got to experience nature at it’s best and complete the ‘Big Five’ while being moved almost to tears when playing with the children of EAMO who were so happy doing the most simple things when they have so little.